1-Week Guided Summer Tour of the Complete Ring Road of Iceland & Snaefellsnes

 Day 1 - History, Geothermal Areas & Waterfalls

 Your adventure begins with a friendly and knowledgeable tour guide picking you up in the morning.
-They will introduce themselves and whisk you away to embark on an unforgettable journey along the Golden Circle, Iceland's most sought-after sightseeing route.
+After a warm introduction, they’ll whisk you away on an unforgettable journey along the Golden Circle, Iceland's most sought-after sightseeing route.

-The first stop on this route is Thingvellir National Park.
-As you arrive, you'll be mesmerized by the vast expanse of sweeping lava fields adorned with a lush carpet of moss.
-The scenery is truly epic, but what makes this place truly unique is its geological significance.
+Your first stop is Thingvellir National Park, a UNESCO World Heritage Site.
+As you arrive, you’ll be struck by vast lava fields blanketed in soft green moss.
+The view is breathtaking, but what truly makes this place special is its geological significance.

 Read more